 Reason 2.
 To check if your employer is depositing the PF amount on a regular basis

 Reason 3.
 To check if you are getting the interest on your PF fund on time (interest is earned at the end of the Financial Year)

 Reason 4.
 You may want to take a loan against your PF and so would want to know your current balance

 So How Can I Find My PF Balance?

 A few years ago this used to be a difficult task, but not anymore.
 You now have four different methods to find your PF balance quickly – two of which are offline methods and two are online.

 But before we start, keep your UAN (Universal Account Number) handy, as you will need it.
 In case you do not have it, we have explained how to obtain Universal Account Number in this article.

-Note that for this to work, your UAN should be active and linked to Aadhar, PAN and bank account.
-In most of the cases, UAN is by default linked to your Aadhar, PAN and bank account because your employer does that.
-If, however, that’s not the case, login to UAN portal, go to the ‘Manage’ section and fill the KYC details.
+Note that for this to work, your UAN should be active and linked to Aadhar, PAN, and bank account.
+In most cases, UAN is by default linked to your Aadhar, PAN, and bank account because your employer does that.
+If, however, that’s not the case, log in to the UAN portal, go to the ‘Manage’ section, and fill in the KYC details.